IBM/visualize-food-insecurity/README.md

 You can see that with these visualizations the user can see the impact of food insecurity by state, geographically distributed and used aid such as reduced school lunches, a map of diabetes by state, a predictive model for food insecurity and diabetes (showcasing the factors that, in combination, suggest a likelihood of food insecurity), drivers of adult diabetes, drivers of food insecurity, the relationship with the frequency of farmers market locations, food insecurity and adult obesity, as well as the relationship between farmers markets, the percent of the population that is Asian, food insecurity and poverty rates.

+## Sample output

 By reviewing our visualizations both in DSX and Watson, we learn that obesity and diabetes almost go hand in hand, along with food insecurity.
 We can also learn that this seems to be an inequality issue, both in income and race, with Black and Hispanic populations being more heavily impacted by food insecurity and diet-related diseases than those of the White and Asian populations.
 We can also see that school-aged children who qualify for reduced lunch are more likely obese than not whereas those that have a farm-to-school program are more unlikely to be obese.

 Like many data science investigations, this analysis could have a big impact on policy and people's approach to food insecurity in the U.S. What's best is that we can create many projects much like this in a quick time period and share them with others by using Pandas, Pixie Dust as well as Watson's predictive and recommended visualizations.

-## Sample output

-Use a final _Analyze the results_ or _Conclusion_ step above, plus sample output to wrap up the Code Pattern for a developer running it and also for people that are only going to read the README.
-Sample output format will vary depending on the Code Pattern technology used.

 # Troubleshooting